xbili/os-scheduler-simulator/README.md

-# CS5250 Assignment 4
+# Operating System Scheduler Simulator

 OS scheduling simulator in Python.
+This was written for CS5250: Advanced Operating Systems.

 Experiment with the following schedulers: